Late effects of pelvic radiotherapy

 Treating bladder problems

-There are lots of things that can be done to manage or treat your symptoms.
-Your GP can advise you, or they may need to refer you to a specialist healthcare professional.
+There are different ways to manage or treat bladder symptoms.
+Your GP can advise you or refer you to a specialist healthcare professional.
 This might be a urologist, continence advisor or physiotherapist.

 The right treatment for you will depend on the symptoms or side effect you have and how much of a problem they are.